 Environments such as SGI Reality Center facilities with overlapping projection systems typically use projectors with edge blending capability.
-The mouse will fade away when dragged towards the edge of a screen.
+The mouse will fade away when dragged towards the edge of a screen unless the "duplicate cursors" feature is enabled.
+This feature is described in the section "Enabling Duplicate Cursor Images in Overlap Regions" on page 19 and requires IRIX 6.5.20 or later.

 In X, a mouse belongs to one screen of the X server at a time.
-Therefore, it is not possible to draw the mouse multiple times (on different screens) in the overlap region.
-The result is that the mouse will fade away when entering an overlap region.
+Therefore, it is normally not possible to draw the mouse multiple times (on different screens) in the overlap region.